You know how you see somewhere that just looks so adorable in pictures, and when you go it somehow really is that adorable in real life?

 At the train station, make sure to validate your ticket in the orange machines before you board (very important).
 Then, relax and enjoy the 40 minute ride.
 The train track hugs the coast for most of the journey, so you will enjoy great views of the sea and coast on the way out – a really beautiful start to a day trip to Menton.

-You can buy tickets ahead of time here for the train – you will be leaving from the Gare de Nice Ville.
+You can check train schedules and buy tickets ahead of time here – you will be leaving from the Gare de Nice Ville.

 Generally speaking, if the places you want to visit are easily accessible by train this is an excellent option for getting around southern France.
 You don’t have to mess with parking, tolls, driving in narrow old towns, or navigating.
 However, sometimes the train routes do not connect directly to the places you want to visit.
 Plus, there is always less flexibility when you aren’t driving yourself.